This is a perfect Game Day appetizer, that can easily be done in a toaster oven!

 - Remove rotisserie chicken from bones and shred into small pieces.

-- In 9×13 casserole dish combine chicken, cooked spaghetti, onions, celery, etc.
+- In a greased 9×13 casserole dish combine chicken, cooked spaghetti, onions, celery, etc.

 - Sprinkle with grated cheddar cheese